JuliaSparse/SuiteSparseGraphBLAS.jl/docs/src/binaryops.md

 `BinaryOp`s are in almost every GraphBLAS operation.
 They are the primary `op` argument for [`emul`](@ref), [`eadd`](@ref), and [`apply`](@ref). `BinaryOp`s which are also monoids may be used in [`reduce`](@ref).
 And every GraphBLAS operation which takes an `accum` keyword argument accepts a `BinaryOp`.

-In 99% of cases you should pass Julia functions, which will be mapped to built-in operators, or used to create a new user-defined operator.
+In almost all cases you should pass Julia functions, which will be mapped to built-in operators, or used to create a new user-defined operator.

 ```@repl
 using SuiteSparseGraphBLAS